Rise Beyond Margins: Empowering Inclusive Scholarship

 About Me:

-I have a PhD in Public Policy from George Mason University, and I specialize in International Development Policy in Fragile and Conflict-Affected Spaces.
+I received my PhD in Public Policy from George Mason University, and I specialize in International Development Policy in Fragile and Conflict-Affected Spaces.
 You are welcome to learn more about my background on my professional website HERE.
 I am also a writer and blogger on Medium and Substack.
 I have a Substack academic newsletter dedicated to exploring qualitative methods and building community with other scholars, writers, and practitioners, called The Qualitative Inquisition.

 My research, pedagogy, and advocacy aim to represent and elevate silenced or unheard voices (both research scholars as well as the populations they represent and study) across global professional, communal, and academic spaces.